 When was the last time you wrote a check?
-In this digital age of banking, writing checks, and balancing a checkbook may seem like a thing of the past.
-In this Federal Reserve Study, between 2000 and 2012, the number of checks being paid out declined by more than 50%.
-Check payments accounted for a mere 8.3% of core noncash payments in 2018.
+In this digital age of banking, writing checks and balancing a checkbook may seem like a thing of the past.

 What does balancing a checkbook even mean?

-Balancing a checkbook also known as bank reconciliation helped check-writers not only keep track of the checks that were written but also gave you real-time information about how much money you have.
+Balancing a checkbook, also known as bank reconciliation, helped checkwriters not only keep track of the checks that were written but also gave current information about how much money they had.